van-damm/car-listing-reports/README.md

 # Car Listing Reports
-This is a TypeScript project for analyzing and showcasing two .CSV files in a web dashboard.
+This is a TypeScript project for analyzing and displaying two .CSV files in a web dashboard.
 The files contain online listing information on car sales.

 ## 💻 Technologies
 - [Node.js](https://nodejs.org/en/)